 Getting a Diagnosis for your Back Pain

 If you have tingling, numbness, or pain in your back, see a doctor.
 He or she will take your medical history, examine you, and possibly perform tests.
 These may include X-rays, imaging scans, or blood tests.
-After the examination, the pain management doctors and pain management professionals at Colorado Pain & Injury Specialists will clearly explain to you the condition, possible sources of your pain and which pain treatment will help alleviate your pain along with possible courses of action and next steps.
+After the examination, the pain management doctors and pain management professionals at Comprehensive Centers For Pain Management will clearly explain to you the condition, possible sources of your pain and which pain treatment will help alleviate your pain along with possible courses of action and next steps.

 Our providers will help determine the best course of action to help you with your lower back pain.